Back

 Program Description

 The doctoral internship at the Cheyenne VA Health Care System is a fully accredited program effective 8/6/2021 by the Commission on Accreditation (CoA) of the American Psychological Association (APA).
-Our next site visit occured in April 2024 and we anticipate continued accreditation.
+Our next site visit will occur in 2025 and we anticipate continued accreditation.

 The Cheyenne VA Health Care System (CVAHCS) Psychology Internship Program is based on the Scholar-Practitioner training model.
 The training program’s goal is to create a supportive, collegial atmosphere that is committed to training future psychologists in the scientific practice of psychology.
 During the internship year, trainees will receive strong generalist training with an emphasis on evidence-based psychotherapies.